What is HPC? And why should you care?

 This is actually where we have to introduce the communication time.
 It is one of the reasons we usually don’t exactly have a direct “Serial version time divided by the number of processors”.

 If your friends start washing the dishes at the same time as you, they probably are doing that on another sink.
 So you have to move the plates to where they are and take them (cleaned, hopefully) back at the end.
-These steps take a bit of time so even if they finish their task at the EXACT time as you, the “communication” process will make you lose some time, thus end up with a final time that is less than Ts/4.
+These steps take a bit of time so even if they finish their task at the EXACT time as you, the “communication” process will make you lose some time, thus end up with a final time that is greater than Ts/4.

 And now, you just understood what the speedup is!
 It is what you gain in time after parallelizing your program!
 So in the figure showed below, the max should be 4.
 Maybe you can have a speedup around 3.9 which is not bad at all.